NEARBY TO CUSCO

-Tambo Machay, consisting of a beautiful ceremonial bath, popularly called "bath of the Inka", formed by four leveled walls linked by stairs and adorned with crystalline waterfalls.
+Consisting of a beautiful ceremonial bath, popularly called "bath of the Inka", formed by four leveled walls linked by stairs and adorned with crystalline waterfalls.

-Puca Pucara meaning red fort, in some lights the rocks look red.
+Meaning red fort, in some lights the rocks look red.
 This tambo posthouse served to lodge travelers and store goods.

 48 Km. from Cuzco, a very picturesque village with some fine Inca masonry in one of the squares.
 Behind the village to the north you will find the finest surviving Inca agricultural system in the Cusco region which is still in use.

 78 Km. from Cuzco, is an attractive town that lies in the center of the valley and can be used as a base to explore the Sacred Valley.

 28 Km. from Cuzco, the town's unusual architecture is the result of Spanish- Inca fusion.
 The small church built in the late 16th century, houses several colonial paintings; and the colorful Sunday market is said to be the most authentic in the region.
 The Inca ruins consist of terracing and a massive Inca wall at the main square with ten large trapezoids niches.

-97 Km. from Cisco, located at one end of the Sacred Valley.
+97 Km. from Cusco, located at one end of the Sacred Valley.
 The town has preserved the actual Inca layout, the fortress was constructed as another strategic outpost for defensive purpose as well as a religious center.
 The enormous step terraces protecting the fortress are spectacular.
 The bastion's walls were built with huge blocks of granite skillfully carved and were the site of a major battle during Manco Capac's Inca rebellion against the conquistadors.